Advertiser Disclosure

 How early should I get to the airport for an international flight?

 The general guideline on how early to get to the airport for an international flight is 3 hours.
-That said, you might want to adjust that time based on factors like what time of day/year you are traveling, how many people you are traveling with, whether you plan to check bags, whether you have priority security clearance, and more.
+That said, you might want to adjust that time based on factors like what time of day and year you are traveling, how many people you are traveling with, whether you plan to check bags, whether you have priority security clearance, and so on.

 How early should I get to the airport for a domestic flight?